ericmerrill/Banner-Luminis-Message-Broker-for-Moodle/README.txt

 Fixed error with handeling of course section count calculation.
 Adds lmb instance to courses found without it.
 Added code to process folder on cron.
+Add option to disable % logging for batch operations.

 Since 2.0.5